Car Camping in my MINI Cooper

 Convenience

 Your bed is also always ready to go!
-Sora loves when we car camp + roadtrip because she can rest between adventures on something super comfortable during the long legs of the drive.
-I also feel better if I have to leave her in the car while I go into a non dog-friendly store or restaurant because I can keep the windows open with some ventilation and shade from the sun.
+Sora loves when we car camp + trip because she can rest between adventures on something super comfortable during the long legs of the drive.
+I also feel better if I have to leave her in the car while I go into a non-dog-friendly store or restaurant because I can keep the windows open with some ventilation and shade from the sun.
 She loves the comfort of the beds and blankets and I have space for her food and water as well.

 Safety